Color Magic

-MS Color Magic is a cruiseferry owned and operated by the Norway-based shipping company Color Line on its route connecting Oslo, Norway, with Kiel, Germany.
+Color Magic is a cruiseferry owned and operated by the Norway-based shipping company Color Line on its route connecting Oslo, Norway, with Kiel, Germany.
 She was built at Aker Finnyards Rauma Shipyard, Finland in 2007 and has been the largest ferry in the world ever since.

-Color Magic is a sister vessel of MS Color Fantasy, delivered to Color Line in 2004.
+Color Magic is a sister vessel of the Color Fantasy, delivered to Color Line in 2004.
 The ship has over 1000 cabins and 54 suites.
 Unlike her sister, Color Fantasy was built in Turku.
-Color Magic has 89 more cabins than Color Fantasy, as well as larger conference facilities, making it slightly larger in terms of gross tonnage.
+Color Magic has 89 more cabins than Color Fantasy, as well as larger conference facilities, making her slightly larger in terms of gross tonnage.